Coatings for turbine blades

 Microstructure of coating obtained by thermal spraying

-Schematic microstructure of thermal spray coating, showing only a few layers of particles.
+Schematic microstructure of a thermal spray coating, showing splat layers.

 Schematic illustration of a plasma torch